 Above listed approaches allow the business, testers, and developers to collaborate on understanding the requirements and properly building and testing the right functionality embracing the quality of product delivered and reducing the rework done by the teams.

 - Creation of good User stories with appropriate Acceptance criteria: Team needs to break Epics or features into User stories and acceptance criteria are being discussed in grooming event involving Development Team and Business (PO + Dev + QA).

-- The team must exhibit the behavioural aspects of the discipline, close collaboration, and commitment with stakeholders during iteration planning, and the team must be open to feedback during review and retrospective meetings.
+- The team must exhibit the behavioral aspects of the discipline, close collaboration, and commitment with stakeholders during iteration planning, and the team must be open to feedback during review and retrospective meetings.
 Availability of high-end infrastructures, such as video conferencing, messaging systems, and other collaboration tools, at the team’s workplace will help distributed teams effectively collaborate and communicate.

 - System thinking: Team members should know what are core objectives towards which we are working are and what modules other teams are working upon, teams should not only focus on completing and optimizing their piece of code whereas it requires them to optimizing the entire system.

-- Devops: Agile development is incomplete without CI/CD (Continuous Integration and Continuous Deployment) in place as with continuous integration, developers frequently integrate their code into the main branch of a common repository.
+- DevOps: Agile development is incomplete without CI/CD (Continuous Integration and Continuous Deployment) in place as with continuous integration, developers frequently integrate their code into the main branch of a common repository.
 Rather than building features in isolation and submitting each of them at the end of the cycle.
 Continuous delivery is actually an extension of CI, in which the software delivery process is automated further to enable easy and confident deployments into production—at any time.